DataSanket-portfolio/Pizza_Sales_Dashboard/README.md

     (a) Bar charts highlighting top 5 best and worst sellers based on revenue, total quantity, and total orders.

     (b) KPI cards for quick performance insights.

+# Tools Used
+- SQL: For data extraction and transformation.

+- Power BI: For data visualization and dashboard creation.

+- DAX: For creating custom measures and KPIs.